Overseas National Airways Flight 032: General Electric

 An investigation was carried out on the #3 engine by General Electric Aircraft Engines (GEAE) in Ohio.
 Disassembly revealed that several engine fan blades were damaged and broken, causing blades to abrade the epoxy fan shroud; as the epoxy combusted, it ignited jet fuel leaking from a broken fuel line.
 However, GEAE denied that the ingested birds were the underlying cause of the damage.
 Company investigators speculated that a tire or landing gear failure had occurred prior to the bird strikes, and that tire, wheel or landing gear debris ingested into the engine caused the fan blade damage and cut the fuel line.
 To demonstrate that the General Electric CF6 engine was capable of withstanding a bird strike, the National Transportation Safety Board conducted a test with a sample engine.
 The test caused no severe damage to any engine parts.
 Modifications to the test engine, such as increasing the distance between each fan blade, gave similar results.
 However, several changes could have been made to improve the effectiveness of the bird strike hazard.

 Aftermath

 Precaution against birds at JFK

 It was reported that 11 other severe bird strike incidents occurred at John F. Kennedy between July and November 1975.
 After the accident, a recommendation was given to the staff services to provide adequate bird strike protection.
-Following this recommendation, between 6:00 A.M. and 10 A.M. and 2:00 P.M. onwards, a crew of seven staff members patrol birds with sound detectors and shoot birds if with an imminent collision with an aircraft.
+Following this recommendation, between 6:00 A.M. and 10 A.M. and 2:00 P.M. onwards, a crew of seven staff members was to patrol birds with sound detectors and the authority to shoot birds if there was to be an imminent collision with an aircraft.
 The FAA mentioned that JFK bird hazard measures were taken on a "piecemeal" basis and insufficient for FAA standards.
 The FAA mandated to JFK: